Niger

 Economic Structure

-Agriculture stands at the centre of Niger's economy; it contributes the largest share to the GDP ( 23.7%) and employs the majority of the workforce.
+Agriculture stands at the centre of Niger's economy; it contributes the largest share to the GDP and employs the majority of the workforce.
 Peanuts, cotton and pulses, millet and sorghum are the most important crops.
-The production of uranium is another important pillar of the economy, and with a production of 2,642t (2021) Niger is the world’s second largest producer.
+The production of uranium is another important pillar of the economy, and with a production of 2,020t (2022) Niger is the world’s seventh largest producer.

 Uranium Deposits